 The Great Smoky Mountains National Park (GSMNP) is much more than just a pleasant scenic drive for you and your family.
 For those looking to dig a little deeper, there is an abundance of discovery paired with education within the park.
 The GSMNP is the most biodiverse park in the National Park system.
 Encompassing over 800 square miles in the Southern Appalachian Mountains, no other area of equal size in a temperate climate can match the park’s incredible diversity.
 Over 19,000 species have been documented in the park, but scientists believe an additional 80,000-100,000 species may also call the park home.

 Enjoy the less crowded side of the Great Smokies here in Jackson County.
 A favorite species to view from afar is the vibrant elk population.
 These majestic creatures may live here now, but that wasn’t always the case.
 Years of hunting and harvesting their meat and fur led to widespread extinction of elk from our region.
 After being reintroduced in 2000, these elk are now thriving today and can be seen throughout the Great Smokies and the surrounding area.
-Elk can grow up to 10 feet tall and weigh up to 1,000 pounds (yes, that’s right!).
+Elk can grow up to 10 feet tall, run up to 45 miles per hour, and can weigh up to 1,000 pounds (yes, that’s right!).
 It is for this reason that the best and safest way to view elk is from the comfort of your car with a pair of binoculars.
 Make sure to keep your eyes peeled while at the Oconaluftee Visitor Center in Cherokee, as elk are commonly known to graze the fields and surrounding areas nearby.

 Question: What amphibian “hears” with their feet, breaths with their skin, and calls the WNC Mountains home?
 If you guessed salamanders, you’re correct!
 These critters are a bit smaller than elk and may require a magnifying glass as opposed to binoculars for viewing.
 The Park is known as the center of diversity for salamander species as it is home to one of the widest varieties of species in the temperate world.
 Although beautiful, we ask that while searching for these adorable little critters that you keep their safety in mind.
 Please make sure never to touch them with your skin, as the oil on your hands can harm them.
 Also, never stack rocks in the river, as this can detrimentally affect their delicate natural habitat.